Limit Order Books: Challenges of Studying LOBs

 \subsection{Bilateral trade agreements}

-On some exchanges, each market participant maintains a \emph{trade agreement list} of other market participants with whom they are willing to trade.
-Under such a setup, a trade can only occur between market participants $A$ and $B$ if $A$ appears on $B$'s trade agreement list, and vice-versa.
-The exchange shows each market participant a personalized version of the LOB that contains only the active orders owned by the market participants with whom it is possible for them to trade.
-When a market participant submits a market order, it will only match to an active order that has been displayed to that specific market participant, bypassing any higher priority active orders from market participants with whom it is not possible for them to trade.
+On some exchanges, each trader maintains a \emph{block-list} of other traders with whom he or she is unwilling to trade.
+A trade can only occur between traders $\theta_i$ and $\theta_j$ if $\theta_i$ does not appears on $\theta_j$'s block-list and vice-versa.
+The exchange shows each trader $\theta_i$ a personalized LOB that contains only the active orders owned by traders with whom it is possible for $\theta_i$ to trade.
+When a trader submits a market order, it can only match to active orders in their personalized LOB, bypassing any higher priority active orders from traders on their block-list.

-In exchanges operating such \emph{bilateral trade agreements}, it is possible for a buy (respectively, sell) market order to bypass all active orders at the globally lowest (respectively, highest) price available in $L(t)$, and match to an active order with a strictly higher (respectively, lower) price.
-Furthermore, it is possible for $L(t)$ to simultaneously contain both an active buy order $x=(p_x,\omega_x)$ owned by a market participant $A$ and an active sell order $y=(p_y,\omega_y)$ owned by a market participant $B$, with $p_y \leq p_x$, without a matching occurring, if $A$ and $B$ do not have a bilateral trade agreement.
-Therefore, it is possible for $s(t)\leq 0$.
+On exchanges that use such \emph{bilateral trade agreements}, it is possible for a buy (respectively, sell) market order to bypass all active orders at the globally lowest (respectively, highest) price available in $\mathcal{L}(t)$ and to match to an active order with a strictly higher (respectively, lower) price.
+Furthermore, given two traders $\theta_i$ and $\theta_j$ who do not have a bilateral trade agreement, it is possible for $\mathcal{L}(t)$ to simultaneously contain both an active buy order $x=(p_x,\omega_x,t_x)$ owned by $\theta_i$ and an active sell order $y=(p_y,\omega_y,t_y)$ owned by $\theta_j$, with $p_y \leq p_x$, without a matching occurring.
+Therefore, it is possible for such markets to have a negative bid-ask spread.

-All of these factors make modelling of specific matchings and of the evolution of $L(t)$ a very difficult task in LOBs that operate with bilateral trade agreements. \textcite{Gould:2011} presents a full discussion of these issues, so we do not consider such LOBs further here.
+These factors make modelling of specific matchings and of the evolution of $\mathcal{L}(t)$ a very difficult task in LOBs that operate with bilateral trade agreements. \citep{Gould:2013statistical, Gould:2013agent} presents a full discussion of these issues, so we do not consider such LOBs further.